madviking/pydantic-llm-tester/docs/future_planning/8_cost_refactoring_progress.md

 - Handles the new provider:model format correctly
 - Still maintains backward compatibility through fallback mechanisms
 - Has appropriate error handling for missing models or pricing information
+- Prioritizes showing and using configured models by default
+- Provides an optional --all flag to access all available models when needed

 ### Next Steps

-1. **Optimization for Configured Models**:
+1. **Testing and Verification**:
+   - Test the complete implementation in a live environment
-   - Modify price listing commands to show only models that are actually configured in pyllm_config.json by default
+   - Verify that only configured models are shown by default with price and cost commands
-   - Add a `--all` flag to optionally display all available models (especially important for OpenRouter which has many models)
-   - Update the LLMRegistry to efficiently identify which models are configured for use
-   - Ensure the `llm-tester run` command only uses configured models for efficiency

-2. **Testing**: The changes should be tested in a live environment to ensure everything works as expected.
-Pay particular attention to:
-   - Cost calculation for models with different providers
-   - The CLI commands for listing prices and updating costs
+   - Test the --all flag functionality to ensure all models can be shown when needed
+   - Confirm that costs are calculated correctly for all model formats
-   - Integration with the overall test reporting flow
+   - Test integration with the overall test reporting flow
-   - Verify that only configured models are used by default
+   - Verify that performance improves by only loading configured models

-3. **Documentation**: Update the documentation to reflect the new approach:
+2. **Documentation**: Update the documentation to reflect the new approach:
    - Remove references to models_pricing.json
    - Explain that model information comes from the central registry
    - Describe how the provider:model format works
    - Document the new --all flag and the focus on configured models
+   - Update usage examples to show the new filtering capability

-4. **Cleanup**: Once the changes are verified to be working correctly:
+3. **Cleanup**: Once the changes are verified to be working correctly:
    - Remove the models_pricing.json file
    - Remove any remaining references to the file in the codebase
    - Clean up any unused code or comments related to the old approach